Aryo15/Proxima/README.md

 * Command Line Interface

-The official forums which are powered by FlaskBB can be reached via [forums.flaskbb.org](https://forums.flaskbb.org).
+The official forums which are powered by Ekaayam can be reached via [forums.flaskbb.org](https://forums.flaskbb.org).